Belgium in World War II: Resistance

 Resistance to German occupation came from all levels and regions of Belgium and quarters of the political spectrum, but was highly fragmented and localised.
-The government in exile dealt only with sympathetic resistance groups, like the Armée Secrète; however, even these umbrella organisations had many different agendas or political ideologies.
+The Belgian government in exile dealt only with sympathetic resistance groups, like the Armée Secrète; however, even these umbrella organisations had many different agendas or political ideologies.
 Some groups were very left-wing, like the Communist Partisans armés, but there were also right-wing resistance movements, like the monarchist Mouvement National Royaliste and the fascist Légion Belge, created by members of the pre-war Légion Nationale movement.
 There were also other groups like Groupe G which had no obvious political affiliation.

-Resistance to the occupiers chiefly came in the form of helping Allied airmen escape, and numerous lines were set up to organise this effort; for instance the Comet line which evacuated an estimated 700 Allied servicemen to Gibraltar.
-The Comet Line had a series of safe houses throughout Belgium.
-Allied airmen were given civilian clothes and were frequently moved from house to house, staying with Belgian families who supported the resistance.
-The resistance would aid the airmen by giving them false papers and guiding them to either neutral or Allied occupied territory.
+Resistance to the occupiers often came in the form of helping Allied airmen shot down over Belgium escape.
+Belgians created numerous escape and evasion lines.
+The best known was the Comet line which evacuated an estimated 700 Allied airmen to Gibraltar from where they were flown to England.
+The Comet Line sheltered downed airmen in safe houses throughout Belgium.
+Allied airmen were given civilian clothes and moved from house to house, staying with Belgian families who supported the resistance.
+The escape lines gave the airmen false identification papers and guided them to neutral or Allied occupied territory.
+The guides were usually young women.
+Hundreds of the workers for the escape lines were captured and imprisoned by the Germans and many were executed.

 As elsewhere, sabotage was employed against enemy military and economic assets, with railway lines and bridges being common targets.
 The activities of Groupe G, a small student resistance cell based in Brussels, alone are estimated to have cost the Nazis 10 million man-hours of labour to repair damages done.
 Direct attacks on German troops and military installations were rarer, yet one estimate puts the number of German soldiers killed by the Belgian resistance in 1941 as higher than in all of France.

 The resistance were instrumental in saving Jews and Roma from deportation to death camps, for instance the attack on the "Twentieth convoy" to Auschwitz.
 Many Belgians also hid Jews and political dissidents during the occupation, with one estimate putting the number at some 20,000 people hidden during the war.
 There was also significant low-level resistance, for instance in June 1941, the City Council of Brussels refused to distribute Stars of David badges.
 Certain high-profile members of the Belgian establishment, including Queen Elizabeth and Cardinal van Roey, Archbishop of Malines, spoke out against the German treatment of Jews.
 So far, 1,612 Belgians have been awarded the distinction of "Righteous Among the Nations" by the State of Israel for risking their lives to save Jews from persecution during the occupation.

-Nevertheless, Belgian civilians were often subject to retaliation by paramilitaries and German forces for resistance activity.
-In August 1944, 20 civilians were killed by Rexist paramilitaries in a reprisal for a single attack on a Rexist politician in the Courcelles Massacre.
+Belgian civilians were often subject to retaliation by paramilitaries and German forces for resistance activity.
+In August 1944, 20 civilians were killed by Rexist paramilitaries in the Courcelles Massacre in reprisal for a single attack on a Rexist politician.